rafecolton/rinfo/README.md

 It's as easy as that!

+**NOTE:** For now, the `Deployed At` value is being estimated as the timestamp on the most latest commit.

 ## Installation

 To add `rinfo` to your Rails application, add the `rinfo` gem to your `Gemfile`: